 The house was named after a very fine bronze statue of an ephebe which testifies to the wealth and taste of its owners.
 It is structured around a very large peristyle.
 It included spaces for making/storing olive oil, the main economic resource of Volubilis.

 It is likely that Volubilis had more cultural links with Hispania Baetica (Southern Spain) than with the Roman provinces in Algeria and Tunisia, notwithstanding the territorial continuity with them.
 A road linked the town with Tangier which had easy communication with Spain across the Strait of Gibraltar.
-The floor mosaics of Volubilis do not match the superior quality of those in the archaeological museums of Algiers and Tunis.
+The floor mosaics of Volubilis do not match the superior quality of those in the archaeological museums of Algiers, Tunis and Sousse.

 House of the Columns